Important Updates: Coronavirus Disease (COVID-19)

 PREVENT GETTING SICK ~ Stay home, wash your hands, don't touch your face, and wear a mask if you must go out in public

 Remember, the best way to prevent illness is to avoid being exposed to this virus by staying at home.
 Only leave to engage in essential activities, wash your hands, avoid touching your face, and practice social distancing.
 If you must leave home, everyone over the age of 6 years should wear a face mask, even if you don't have any symptoms.
 This "community mask" is an important part of breaking the chain of transmission, does not need to be a medical or N95 mask, and can be made easily at home.
-See the Resources link for the CDC's instructional video for how to make your own face mask.
+Click here for CDC's instructional video for how to make your own face mask.

 All these measures will save lives.
 We are in this together, so please be kind, check on your neighbors, stay connected, and call us if you have questions.
 Please check our website regularly for updates.